MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 - Adjusting MAXTRANSFERRATE, MAXBLOCKSIZE for doing backups on Azure Storage.
 - The issue where tail log backup is scripted before RESTORE operation (this is not supported on CL).
 - Create database wizard not scripting correctly CREATE DATABASE statement.
+- Fixed an issue where an error was displayed while trying to use "Activity Monitor" when connected to Managed Instances.

-SQL Azure DB:
+Azure SQL Database:

 - Fixed an issue where the database list was not populated correctly for Azure SQL Db query window when connected to a user database in Azure SQL DB instead of to master.
+- Fixed an issue where it was not possible to add a "Temporal Table" to an Azure SQL database.

 General Azure SQL support:

 - Fixed issues in common Azure UI control that was preventing the user from displaying Azure subscriptions (if there were more than 50).
 Also, the sorting has been changed to be by name rather by Subscription ID.
 The user could run into this one when trying to restore a backup from URL, for example.
-- Fixed an issue in common Azure UI control when enumerating subscriptions which could yield a "Index was out of range.
+- Fixed an issue in common Azure UI control when enumerating subscriptions which could raise an "Index was out of range.
 Must be non-negative and less than the size of the collection." error when the user had no subscriptions in some tenants.
 The user could run into this one when trying to restore a backup from URL, for example.

-Query Store Report:
+Result Grid:

+- Fixed an issue that was causing the in High Contrast mode (selected line numbers not visible).

+XEvent Profiler:

-- Fixed an issue which caused "Query Store Reports" to be broken.
+- Fixed an issue where XEvent Profiler failed to launch when connected to a 96-core SQL Server.

 ### Deprecated Features

 - T-SQL Debugger
 - Database Diagrams